bioinformaticsdotca/GOBLET2018/main_goblet.md

 # GOBLET Reimbursement Policy

-GOBLET Gold and Platinum members are eligible for partial reimbursement of travel expenses.
+GOBLET Gold and Platinum members are eligible for partial reimbursement of travel expenses of up to 500 Euro.